mftutui/configuracoes-gateway-ttn/README.md

 > ttn ALL=(ALL) NOPASSWD: ALL

-Beware this allows a connected console with the ttn user to issue any commands on your system, without any password control.
+Beware, this configuration allows any user to do any commands on your system, without any password control.

 * Rebbot and login as ttn.
 You can now remove the default pi user.